-Each station is baited with #2 semi-bright chum salmon or better.
+Each station is baited with #2 semi-bright or better chum salmon.
 The choice of where to begin and the number of stations to fish each day should be coordinated between the vessel Captain and the lead IPHC Secretariat in advance.
 The vessel Captain will consider the logistics of setting and hauling, weather and tide conditions, encounters with Protected Species and distance between sets when planning.
 The stations do not have to be hauled in the order they were set.
 Certain rules about setting and hauling, however, must be strictly followed.

-Under no circumstances should the setting requirement (e.g. Direction of set) be altered to increase or decrease the potential catch.
+Under no circumstances should the setting requirement (e.g. direction of set) be altered to increase or decrease the potential catch.

 A single coordinate indicating the center of the station is given for each location.
 The gear must be set through the center position in either a North-South (NS) or East-West (EW) orientation.
-Only if protected areas (e.g., Steller sea lion (Eumetopias jubatus) rookeries), weather, or tide conditions do not permit setting directly NS or EW, the Captain may set in the direction necessary.
+Only if protected areas (e.g. Steller sea lion (Eumetopias jubatus) rookeries), proximity to land, weather, or tide conditions prevent setting directly NS or EW may the Captain set in the direction necessary.
 Any change in location must be within 3 M of the original coordinates and must be indicated on the Captain Set Form, EaSea and thoroughly documented in the FISS Logbook